 For the cowboy birthday party I styled, I created a seated table and snack table using these concepts, and a color scheme taken directly from my cowboy birthday party invitation.

 Using paper items in your party decor is a great way to "brand" your party and tie everything together.
-With the coordinating pieces from Pear Tree Greetings, I was able to use them in many ways.
 Here we used one of the Thank You note cards as an insert into our flower centerpiece which is made using hydrangeas and up-cycled cans wrapped in fabric and rope.

 Place settings are fit for little buckaroos as we served lunch out of 8-inch cake pans that mimic the tin pans used in the wild west.
 These were found at a local dollar store and wound up costing just as much as printed partyware might, but added so much more depth and authenticity to our table.